taylorrsallen/Luxana/README.md

 - Thread: Meant to make multithreaded operations effortless.
 Not used anywhere anymore.
 Probably needs a refactor.

 ### 13. Voxel
-- The oldest part of the library, and a mess.
-Half of the code in here doesn't work anymore.
-Don't use this; probably don't even look at this.
+- Half of the code in here doesn't work anymore.
+Probably don't use this.
 - TODO:
     - [ ] Rename to "DataStructures" or something similar
         - > Data refers to save data in Tank.
 Too vague to just call these Structures?
 They *are* data though.
 I mean techhnically it's *all* data.